 Join us 18 November for a walking reading group from a Pret to a Pret, culminating in a screening of Love & Teleportation (2013).
-This event has been organised with Lizzie Homersham as part of an effort to think and talk about time and space and the conditions of loving relations, as mediated by different speeds of movement and communication in the city.
+This event has been organised by Katrina Black with Lizzie Homersham as part of an effort to think and talk about time and space and the conditions of loving relations, as mediated by different speeds of movement and communication in the city.
 In an image of a near future London, Pret offers teleportation as a form of public transport (in partnership with TFL).

 Meet 2pm at Pret, UNIT 13 (RT3) CANARY WHARF, E14 5NY